fly-apps/flygreeting/.circleci/README.md

 To start using CircleCI with your repository, complete the following steps:

 1. Visit [circleci.com/signup](https://circleci.com/signup/).
-2. Click one of the buttons: **Sign up with Github** or **Sign up with Bitbucket** to start the sign up process.
+2. Click one of the buttons: **Sign up with Github** or **Sign up with Bitbucket** to start the signup process.
-3. Enter your Github or Bitbucket passwords and authorize two factor Authentication if present.
+3. Enter your Github or Bitbucket passwords and authorize two-factor Authentication if present.
 4. Click the **Authorize Circle CI** or **Grant access** button to grant access.
 You are immediately redirected to the [Circle CI Project Dashboard](https://app.circleci.com/projects).
 5. Select the organization you wish to work with.
-6. You will be taken to your organization's dashboard, where you will see a list of all its repositories.
+6. You will be taken to your organization's dashboard to see a list of all its repositories.
 The `flygreeting` repository should be listed.

 ### Authorize CircleCI for deployment
-CircleCI needs authorization to automate deployments on your behalf.
-First, generate a token using flyctl, then add it to the `flygreeting` project setting on CircleCI's dashboard.
+CircleCI needs your authorization to automate deployments on your behalf.
+Generate a token using flyctl and add it to the `flygreeting` project setting on CircleCI's dashboard.

 To generate a fly token, run the following command from your local terminal: